MRISAR's Simulator Hover Robot Planetary Probe Exhibit

-The Teleoperated Planetary Probe is a new design which combines a number of exciting interactive elements with the science of robotics and space exploration.
+The Robotic Space Simulator, Teleoperated Rail Planetary Probe is a new design which combines a number of exciting interactive elements with the science of robotics and space exploration.
 The exhibit affords the museum visitor the opportunity of controlling a simulated teleoperated robotic probe robot to survey an area of terrain and take samples and readings for analysis.
 This exhibit relates to STEM education.

 The probe robot is based on current technology and forecasts possible upcoming applications.
 The probe robot is configured as part of the undercarriage of a spacecraft of the future.
 The premise is that the operator in the space craft seeks information about the alien landscape prior to physically entering the environment.